ozfortress/ozfortress_docs/docs/rules/global.md

 | ---------------: | :----------------------: | :----------: |
 |    First Offence | Two season captaincy ban |      -       |
 | Further Offences |   Six month league ban   |      -       |

+In addition to the penalties listed above, captains who are seemingly unwilling to make an effort to save their roster, or who actively hinder the process of saving or running their roster will receive additional penalties.

 #### 4.5.1.
 Undisbanding Teams
 Teams who previously disband will not be undisbanded.
 Once a team is disbanded, they are penalized - this process will not be reversed.